DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Tags: Difficulty Prediction

 - Name: Pack Tactics
-   - Description: When an enemy is outnumbered, you know just how to take advantage..
+   - Description: When an enemy is outnumbered, you know just how to take advantage.
    - Mechanic: When an enemy is next to one or more of your allies, you may expend a Minor Action to grant yourself Upper Hand (+1) on your next attack for each ally in their space.
 If allies or targets move before you attack, this bonus is adjusted accordingly.
    - Type: Minor
       - XP Cost: 2